Skip to main content

 3. Invest time in setting up your device

-If, for some reason, you do have to use someone else’s computer to access your account, never ever save your details, and when you log off, clear the cookies and the cache afterwards Link opens in a new window.
+If, for some reason, you do have to use someone else’s device to access your account, never ever save your details, and when you log off, clear the cookies and the cache afterwards Link opens in a new window.
 It sounds complex but I promise it isn’t.
 If you need a demo, we can do one for you next time you’re in store – we have to make sure we show every customer in store that we’ve cleared their details from our iPads.

 4. Practice makes perfect